 Sake Flavor Profiles and Taste Characteristics

-Sake comes in a wide range of flavors, influenced by its ingredients, brewing method, and storage.
+Sake comes in a wide range of flavors.
+This is influenced by its ingredients, brewing method and storage.
 Common descriptors include:

 - Fruity and Floral: This profile is most prominent in premium Ginjo and Daiginjo sake.
-Expect light, aromatic notes reminiscent of melon, banana, apple, pear, or even cherry blossom.
-These sake types often feel elegant and refreshing on the palate.
+Expect a light, aromatic note reminiscent of melon, banana, apple, pear, or even cherry blossom.

-- Earthy and Nutty: Junmai and Kimoto-style sake often retain more rice character, offering grain-like, cereal aromas and flavors.
-Hints of chestnut, almond, or even walnut can appear, creating a robust and grounded drinking experience.
+- Earthy and Nutty: Junmai and Kimoto-style sake often retain more of its rice character, offering a grain-like, cereal aroma and flavor.
+Hints of chestnut, almond or even walnut are common.

-- Lactic or Yogurt-like: Found in styles like Yamahai and Nigori, this flavor profile is shaped by lactic acid, giving the sake a creamy, tangy sensation.
-It adds depth and body, sometimes evoking yogurt, soft cheese, or cream.
+- Lactic or Yogurt-like: Found in styles like Yamahai and Nigori, this flavor profile is created by lactic acid, giving the sake a creamy, tangy sensation.
+It adds depth and body, similar to yogurt, soft cheese or cream.

-- Sweet and Rich: Nigori (cloudy) sake and Kijoshu (dessert sake) tend to be sweeter, with lush textures and low acidity.
-Flavors can include coconut, honey, or vanilla, and the richness makes them ideal for sipping slowly or pairing with desserts.
+- Sweet and Rich: Nigori (cloudy) sake and Kijoshu (dessert sake) tend to be sweeter with lush textures and low acidity.
+Flavors include coconut, honey, or vanilla, and the richness makes them ideal for sipping slowly or pairing with desserts.

 Quick Guide to Major Sake Types